loopstick/CCA_DigitalElectronics_Spring2020/README.md

     - Syntax error vs. logic error
     - Using _print_ and _println_
     - Using the Digital Multimeter
-  - See "debugging in our class [resources](https://github.com/loopstick/resourcesForClasses)
+  - See ["debugging"](https://github.com/loopstick/resourcesForClasses#debugging) in our class [resources](https://github.com/loopstick/resourcesForClasses)
     - Asking for help:
       - First try to figure it out on your own.
         - Google is great here.
       - Upload your code to Github (or email it)
         - remember that Arduino .ino files must live in a folder of the same name along with any other associated files, so zips work well to keep everything together
         - The file/folder name should make sense (i.e. _"Sudhu_MidtermProj_v3"_ vs _"file_012619"_)
       - Explain the problem to me (or whoever you are asking)